About this guide

 If your workplace doesn't have a ‘sustainability team’, you could think about getting a team together to look at efficiency issues and help your organisation work towards improving its environmental performance.

 The team can look at developing and implementing action plans as well as engaging staff by explaining and encouraging energy, waste and water saving activities.
-They might also encourage senior management to be involved = this can really make a difference.
+Encourage senior management to be involved as this can really make a difference.

 Here are some ideas to help you get started: